Figueroa Street: History

 The street is named for General José Figueroa (1792 – September 29, 1835), the Mexican governor of Alta California from 1833 to 1835, who oversaw the secularization of the Spanish missions in California.

 Figueroa Street was originally called Calle de los Chapules, which translates to "Street of the Grasshoppers".
 Chapules is the plural of "chapul", which is not the standard Spanish word for grasshopper (that being "saltamonte"), but rather a word from the Nahuatl of Durango and Nayarit (also known as Mexicanero).

 Later in the 1880s it became known as "Pearl Street".
 Figueroa Street originally was a few blocks west of Pearl but joined Pearl Street further south.
 Pearl Street was changed to Figueroa and the northern portion of the old Figueroa Street was renamed Boylston.
 The section of what is now Figueroa in Highland Park above Avenue 39 was known as "Pasadena Avenue" until Figueroa was extended through Elysian Park.
 The portion of what is now Figueroa between the Los Angeles River and Avenue 39 was originally known as Dayton Avenue until the Arroyo Parkway went through.

 Prior to construction of the Harbor Freeway, Figueroa St. carried U.S. Route 6 to Pacific Coast Highway south from the Four-Level Interchange.

 Until 1977, the Guinness Book of Records deemed Figueroa to be the longest street in the world.
 At the request of writer Jay Myers, it was supplanted by Yonge Street in Toronto.

 On April 2, 2011, a portion of Figueroa Street at Jefferson Boulevard was blocked off for the "Orange Carpet" and the grandstand for the broadcasting of the 2011 Kids' Choice Awards.

 In South Los Angeles, Figueroa Street has the highest number of prostitution-related arrests in Los Angeles.

 The Los Angeles Lakers, the Los Angeles Kings and Los Angeles Rams have used Figueroa as the parade route for their respective championships in 2000, 2001, 2002, 2009 and 2010 for the Lakers, 2012 and 2014 for the Kings and in 2022 for the Rams.

 Future

 Kobe Bryant Boulevard

 On "Mamba Day", August 24, 2020, then-Los Angeles City Council President Herb Wesson and then council member Curren Price announced plans to rename the 3 mi segment of Figueroa Street between Olympic Boulevard and Martin Luther King Jr. Boulevard as Kobe Bryant Boulevard.
 It would be renamed in honor of professional basketball player Kobe Bryant.
-In October 21, 2020, the vote to consider the proposal was delayed by the council, Wesson is now retired and Price is being investigated by the FBI for corruption.
+On October 21, 2020, the vote to consider the proposal was delayed by the council, Wesson is now retired and Price is being investigated by the FBI for corruption.
 No new voting date has been scheduled by the city council As of January 2025.